 6. Implant Restored

 Healing after Dental Implant Surgery

 Now the healing begins.
 The length of time varies from person to person, depending upon the quality and quantity of bone.
 In some cases, implants may be restored with a temporary restoration immediately after they are placed.
-Dr. Cohen will advise you on follow-up care and timing.
-After the initial phase of healing, the Dr. Cohen places an abutment (support post) or a healing cap onto the dental implant during a brief follow-up visit.
+We will advise you on follow-up care and timing.
+After the initial phase of healing, the Dr. Neil Cohen places an abutment (support post) or a healing cap onto the dental implant during a brief follow-up visit.
 This allows gum tissue to mature and provides access to the implant.

 How long your mouth needs to heal is determined by a variety of factors.
 Follow-up care (one to four appointments) is usually needed to ensure that your mouth is healing well and to determine when you are ready for the restorative phase of your treatment.

 It may be beneficial to perform a soft tissue graft to obtain stronger, more easily cleaned and natural appearing gum tissue in the area around the implant.
 This process involves moving a small amount of gum tissue from one part of your mouth to the area around the implant.
 Most often, it is a brief and relatively comfortable procedure.